Kamppix/2DMinecraft/README.md

 6. Add the java-json library to the project.
 7. Run the Game class to launch the game.
 8. Potential success!

+<h2>Future plans</h2>
+This project was abandoned after realizing how badly it's made.
+Conversion to Godot or LÖVE might happen some time in the future.